Marijuana’s culture is constantly evolving. We’ll help keep you up-to-date.

 - Dabbing/Hash Oil

 THC extract from marijuana, also called hash oil, can contain up to 60-80% THC and may take effect very quickly.
-At this time, we do not know the potential safety risks of dabbing.

 The effects of edibles, teas and sodas can take longer to peak, and last longer than smoking, causing users to sometimes consume too much.
 It can take up to four hours to feel the full effects, which can last up to ten hours.
 A serving size is 10 mg, so don’t start with more than that.
 Remember to start low and go slow.